-A. ACKNOWLEDGEMENT OF RECEIPT and UNDERSTANDING OF THE 2015-2016 MD STUDENT HANDBOOK
+A. ACKNOWLEDGEMENT OF RECEIPT, UNDERSTANDING OF THE 2016-2017 MD STUDENT HANDBOOK, COMPUTER CERTIFCATION STATEMENT

-Read the Acknowledgement of Receipt and Understanding of the 2015-2016 MD Student Handbook form, which is found on page 9.
+Read the Acknowledgement of Receipt and Understanding of the 2016-2017 MD Student Handbook form and Computer Account Certification Statement, which are found on page 9.
 Submit the signed and dated form to Student Affairs, MDC 1002.

-Acknowledgement of Receipt and Understanding of the 2015-2016 MD Student Handbook
+Acknowledgement of Receipt and Understanding of the 2016-2017 MD Student Handbook

-I acknowledge receipt of the University of South Florida Morsani College of Medicine 2015-2016 MD Student Handbook.
+I acknowledge receipt of the University of South Florida Morsani College of Medicine 2016-2017 MD Student Handbook.